Facing each other, each person holds the hands of their partner in a monkey-grip position, ie fingers curled inside the palm of partner.

 Circle Warm-Up: Form a tight circle of fellow lumberjacks or jills, and hold the hands of your two neighbours.
 You know the rest.

-Back in the olden-days, I can’t imagine how cold it must have been without central heating and fleece to protect us from the outdoors in winter time.
-Think of the many people who work outside, like lumberjacks, chopping tress and wood all day.
+Back in the olden days, I can’t imagine how cold it must have been without central heating and fleece to protect us from the outdoors in the wintertime.
+Think of the many people who work outside, like lumberjacks, chopping trees and wood all day.
 How did they keep themselves warm?
 I think I have an idea…

 Reflection Tips & Strategies